awongstory/awongstory.github.io/_posts/2017-04-16-Housing-prices-across-towns.md

 housingdata_df = convert_housing_data_to_quarters().dropna()
 {% endhighlight %}

-Make a copy of your housingdata_df, then create a ratio of housing prices:
+Make a copy of your `housingdata_df`, then create a ratio of housing prices:

 {% highlight python %}
 hdf = housingdata_df.copy()
 ratio = pd.DataFrame({'ratio': hdf[recession_start].div(hdf[recession_bottom])})
 {% endhighlight %}

 This was where I struggled.
-I could not join ratio as a column on hdf; it returned a
+I could not join `ratio` as a column on hdf; it returned a

 >> DateParseError: Unknown datetime string format, unable to parse ratio.

-Remember when we converted the housingdata_df into quarters using PeriodIndex?
-Ratio was not recognized as a datetime.
-The solution I chose was to change hdf dataframe's columns into strings, then concatenate ratio to the multiple strings... and then convert it back to a dataframe.
+Remember when we converted the `housingdata_df` into quarters using `PeriodIndex`?
+Ratio was not recognized as a `datetime`.
+The solution I chose was to change `hdf` dataframe's columns into strings, then concatenate ratio to the multiple strings... and then convert it back to a dataframe.

 {% highlight python %}
 hdf.columns = hdf.columns.to_series().astype(str)